sh4gan/Microsoft-Solutions/README.md

 # Microsoft-Solutions
 Archived Apps and Alternatives to Retired Microsoft Products

-  Win32 Apps:
+ ### Win32 Apps:

   - Microsoft WordPad (Last officially available in Windows 11 23H2)
+  - Steps Recorder (Recommended Alternative - Better Steps Recorder created by MentaLeak https://github.com/Mentaleak/BetterStepsRecorder

-  UWP Apps:
+ ### UWP Apps:

   - Microsoft Bing Translator 5.6.0.0 (including Offline Language Packs as they are no longer possible to download in app)

-How to backup UWP Apps ?
+## How to backup UWP Apps ?

 To backup UWP App I recommend to use amazing tool created by Wapitiii which you can find here: https://github.com/Wapitiii/WSAppBak